dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-nats-streaming.md

 ## ⚠️ Deprecation notice

 {{% alert title="Warning" color="warning" %}}
-This component is **deprecated** because the [NATS Streaming Server](hhttps://nats-io.gitbook.io/legacy-nats-docs/nats-streaming-server-aka-stan/developing-with-stan) has been deprecated in June 2023 and does not receive any more updates.
-Users are encouraged to switch to to [JetStream]({{< ref setup-jetstream >}}.
+This component is **deprecated** because the [NATS Streaming Server](hhttps://nats-io.gitbook.io/legacy-nats-docs/nats-streaming-server-aka-stan/developing-with-stan) was deprecated in June 2023 and no longer receives updates.
+Users are encouraged to switch to using [JetStream]({{< ref setup-jetstream >}} as an alternative.

-This component will be **removed from Dapr 1.13**.
+This component will be **removed in the Dapr v1.13 release.
 {{% /alert %}}

 ## Component format